THE POOCH COACH ANNOUNCES PRE-RETIREMENT

 So for those clients who want to work hard, take ownership of their problems, and follow directions, we continue to welcome you!
 For prospective clients, know that almost all solutions require dedication from you.
 You must be up to the task and do the work, or you’re not going to get the results you want.
 And Beverly is no longer going to beat her head against the wall watching people struggle and complain.
 And hopefully this means less heartbreak in The Pooch Coach’s life by seeing fewer sad and confused dogs with their weak and often skill-less guardians who really shouldn’t have the honor of living with a dog.
 (There.
 We said it.)

-So in conclusion, The Pooch Coach is going to continue to keep up with our social media, meetups, and existing clients… and she’ll still add on a few new clients over the next year or so.
-Beverly and Musik definitely plan to do more film and television work as well.
+So in conclusion, The Pooch Coach is going to continue to keep up with our social media and existing clients… and she’ll still add on a few new clients over the next year or so.
+Beverly and Musik definitely plan to do much more film and television work!
 So keep watching for fun ads and films coming out of that partnership.

 Happy training to all.
 May dog be with you!